Fishing activities and rental gear

 With population density of 0,2/square kilometer, and about 150 km of Teno shoreline for fishing, few thousand square kilometers of wilderness areas, you are sure to have peace and quiet during your fishing trips in Utsjoki.
 Tourism is an important livelihood in the region, but as most companies and guides serve only private guests or very small groups, you can spend an entire day fishing, without even meeting anyone else.

 So if you are looking for a very unique, Arctic fishing holiday, we are happy to help with arrangements!
 Send us email at arctic@travelutsjoki.com, and we can start from there.
+We always follow local fishing regulations on our tours and all fishing permits and license are always included on tour prices.

 Interested in our tours or private guiding?
 We’re here to help!